noigamegun/stickertransalate/README.md

 # stickertranslate

 ## Description
-stickertranslate is a Python script that allows users to fetch and display information about stickers from a remote API.
-Users can input non-human-readable SKU to get the human-readable name, stock, and a preview of the sticker.
+stickertranslate is a Python script that allows you to fetch and display information about stickers from a remote API.
+You can input non-human-readable SKU to get the human-readable name, stock, and a preview of the sticker.
 Useful for when sticker SKUs is shown but not the name.
 For example, Older version of shipment viewer.

 ## Features
-- Fetch sticker data from a remote API
+- Fetch sticker data from Hack Club's Sticker API
-- Input SKU to get sticker details
+- Input the sticker SKU to get sticker details
-- Display sticker name, stock, and preview image
+- Display sticker name, stock, and preview image URL
 - Indicate stock status (in stock, low stock, out of stock)

 ## Requirements